FilipHertzman/CalculatorApp/README.md

 # Calculator with Remote Backend - Xcode, SwiftUI

-This calculator app is a versatile and user-friendly tool designed to perform various mathematical operations using a remote backend.
-It showcases the seamless integration of front-end and back-end technologies, delivering an efficient and responsive experience.
+This calculator app is a tool designed to perform various mathematical operations using a remote backend.
+It showcases the integration of front-end and back-end technologies.

 ![ Calculator with Remote Backend Screenshot](https://images.squarespace-cdn.com/content/v1/62ddae4178abf52ddb78cf19/5db5a131-d28f-4127-b49d-68ecffbb9fb0/Group21.png?format=1000w)